[Redacted] Higher Ed.

 • Difficulty in recruitment efforts for suitable candidates.

-• Limited and partially incomplete data due to small sample size.
+• Limited data due to small sample size.

 • Difficulty in recruitment efforts for suitable candidates.

-• Limited and partially incomplete data due to small sample size.
+• Limited data due to small sample size.

 • Difficulty in recruitment efforts for suitable candidates.

-• Limited and partially incomplete data due to small sample size.
+• Limited data due to small sample size.

-• Understand factors attributed to low focus and concentration.
+• Understand factors attributed to poor focus and concentration.

 • Help prepare students for their career paths.